Louisvdw/dbus-serialbattery/docs/docs/faq/index.md

 See [this page](../general/install#how-to-change-the-default-limits).

+## What is the username and password of the SSH connection?

+See the Victron Energy documentation how to get [root access](https://www.victronenergy.com/live/ccgx:root_access#root_access).

 ## Why do I need a BMS for lithium batteries?
 Lithuim cells are great at storing energy, but they can be dangerous.
 An overcharged cell can cause a fire.
 A Battery Management System (BMS) first priority is to protect the cells in your battery from any potential hazards.